-- A. The City agrees that bargaining unit members, who hereafter retire into the state LEOFF II retirement system for length of service or disability, may participate in the City's health insurance program as follows: - B. Any member receiving a pension for years of service hereunder who because of lack of age only, cannot qualify for Social Security and Medicare benefits shall be granted the privilege and option, at his/her own expense, to purchase from a health care contractor or insurer furnishing such service to active LEOFF II employees, a policy or policies of health insurance embodying therein terms substantially similar to those granted active LEOFF II employees, paying therefore the same amount as the City pays for its LEOFF II employees covered under this agreement. - C. The option and privilege herein shall terminate automatically upon the member's reaching an eligible age to qualify for Medicare, whether in fact or not such member obtains the same.
+- A. The City agrees that bargaining unit members, who hereafter retire into the state LEOFF II retirement system for length of service or disability, may elect at the time of retirement only to participate in the City's health insurance program as follows: - B. Any member receiving a pension for years of service hereunder who because of lack of age only, cannot qualify for Social Security and Medicare benefits shall be granted the privilege and option, at his/her own expense, to purchase from a health care contractor or insurer furnishing such service to active LEOFF II employees, a policy or policies of health insurance embodying therein terms substantially similar to those granted active LEOFF II employees, paying therefore the same amount as the City pays for its LEOFF II employees covered under this agreement.
+Retiring City of Tacoma employees will no longer be offered the Kaiser Permanente medical plan, but the City will provide the Regence PPO and the Regence HDHP plans as options for continued medical coverage.
+The employer will not make a contribution to a Health Savings Account. - C. The option and privilege herein shall terminate automatically upon the member's reaching an eligible age to qualify for Medicare, whether in fact or not such member obtains the same.
 In no event shall the granting of this privilege give or grant the retired member any preferential treatment with reference to the health contracts over and above that of active employees of the City of Tacoma, and such privilege is at all times subject to the ability of the City of Tacoma to negotiate for and obtain said health care coverage. - D. There shall exist no obligation on the part of the City to contribute any part of the purchase price of said policy, nor shall the City's General Revenue Funds make any contribution therefore; provided, however, that if in fact any change results in the rate charged the City for its LEOFF II employees covered under this agreement from the granting of this privilege, such adjustment in the rate shall not be deemed a contribution of the City. - E. In the event that active LEOFF II employees under this agreement receive their medical coverage from a non-City plan, all retired LEOFF II employees receiving medical coverage from the City plan shall transfer to the non-City plan.